zhutao100/qwen-code/docs/issue-and-pr-automation.md

 This is a fallback workflow to ensure that no issue gets missed by the triage process.

-- **Workflow File**: `.github/workflows/gemini-scheduled-issue-triage.yml`
+- **Workflow File**: `.github/workflows/qwen-scheduled-issue-triage.yml`
 - **When it runs**: Every hour on all open issues.
 - **What it does**:
   - It actively seeks out issues that either have no labels at all or still have the `status/need-triage` label.
-  - It then triggers the same powerful Gemini-based analysis as the initial triage bot to apply the correct labels.
+  - It then triggers the same powerful QwenCode-based analysis as the initial triage bot to apply the correct labels.
 - **What you should do**:
   - You typically don't need to do anything.
 This workflow is a safety net to ensure every issue is eventually categorized, even if the initial triage fails.